Because of the rising popularity of open adoptions, building a relationship with the adoptive family has never been easier.

 Building a relationship with the adoptive family helps provide reassurance that you have made the best decision for your baby.
 A continued relationship with the adoptive family gives you the opportunity to watch your baby grow up in a safe and loving environment, all while being part of their support system.
 This is something many prospective birth mothers dream about when they first consider adoption for their baby, and something that many others who have chosen semi-open or open adoption are thankful for each and every day.

 As a prospective birth mother, when you decide to pursue an open adoption, you not only have the support system of the agency you work with, but also that of the adoptive family you choose.
 It is likely that you still have several questions or concerns when it comes to building a relationship with the adoptive family or about open adoption in general.
 An adoption specialist will be by your side from the beginning to the end to provide any guidance needed and to answer the questions you may have.
-You can also contact us anytime to speak with a professional about the options you have available.
+You can also contact us anytime to get connected with a professional about the options you have available.